How to Talk to Doctors Without Being Dismissed

 • catch details you miss

-Not required, but sometimes extremely helpful.
+This is optional, but sometimes helpful.

 12. Use the doctor’s language when possible